h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-automl/introduction-to-machine-learning-with-h2o-3-automl.md

 loan_level = h2o.import_file("https://s3.amazonaws.com/data.h2o.ai/H2O-3-Tutorials/loan_level_50k.csv")
 ~~~

 You will notice that instead of using a subset of the dataset with 500k rows, we are using a subset with 50k rows.
 We decided to use a smaller dataset to run AutoML for a shorter amount of time.
-If you would like, you can repeat this tutorial after you have completed it, and use the same subset that we used in the previous two tutorials; just keep in mind that you will need to run AutoML for a much longer time.
+If you would like, you can repeat this self-paced course after you have completed it, and use the same subset that we used in the previous two self-paced courses; just keep in mind that you will need to run AutoML for a much longer time.
-Before we continue, let’s explore some concepts about AutoML that will be useful in this tutorial.
+Before we continue, let’s explore some concepts about AutoML that will be useful in this self-paced course.

 **Task 1 - R Version**

-In this tutorial, we are using a smaller subset of the Freddie Mac Single-Family dataset that we used for the past two tutorials.
-If you have not done so, complete [Introduction to Machine Learning with H2O-3 - Classification](https://training.h2o.ai/products/1a-introduction-to-machine-learning-with-h2o-3-classification) and [Introduction to Machine Learning with H2O-3 - Regression](https://training.h2o.ai/products/1b-introduction-to-machine-learning-with-h2o-3-regression) as this tutorial is a continuation of both of them.
+In this self-paced course, we are using a smaller subset of the Freddie Mac Single-Family dataset that we used for the past two self-paced courses.
+If you have not done so, complete [Introduction to Machine Learning with H2O-3 - Classification](https://training.h2o.ai/products/1a-introduction-to-machine-learning-with-h2o-3-classification) and [Introduction to Machine Learning with H2O-3 - Regression](https://training.h2o.ai/products/1b-introduction-to-machine-learning-with-h2o-3-regression) as this self-paced course is a continuation of both of them.

-We will use H2O AutoML to make the same predictions as in the previous two tutorials:
+We will use H2O AutoML to make the same predictions as in the previous two self-paced courses:
 - Predict whether a mortgage loan will be delinquent or not
 - Predict the interest rate for each loan

-Complete this tutorial to see how we achieved those results.
+Complete this self-paced course to see how we achieved those results.

 We will start by importing the H2O library that we will use: